michaelakuempel/Unity-REST-KG/README.md

     }
 ```

 Here is the last part of this tutorial - to process the response.
 I put in an example of how to process a json response (please note that for a json response you also need to define the json structure in serializable classes beforehand).
+Here is a great website that generates c# classes from json input if you are unsure how to do this: https://json2csharp.com/
 To simplify this tutorial, I simply ask if the response contains a EAN.
 ```
 private void processResponse(string responsetext)